Can Text Messages be Used in Court? A Close Look

 California Evidence Code section 210 refers to relevant evidence as “having any tendency in reason to prove or disprove” a disputed fact.
 Only relevant evidence is admissible under California Evidence Code section 350.
 Section 351 provides that all relevant evidence is admissible except as provided by statute.

 The party offering a text message as evidence must meet the same burdens as proponents of other evidence.
 The most basic of these is authentication.
 This is a two-part process.
 Upon hearing the evidence, the court makes a threshold determination whether a reasonable jury could conclude that the item offered is genuinely based on that evidence.
-If so, determining authenticity— whether the item proffered is what it is said to befalls to the jury.
-Federal Rule of Evidence 901 (b) lists several methods of authentication applicable to text messages.
+If so, determining authenticity— whether the item proffered is what will occur to the jury.
+Federal Rule of Evidence 901 (b) lists several authentication methods applicable to text messages.

 “b) Examples.
 The following are examples only — not a complete list — of evidence that satisfies the requirement: